thomasclarke1969/documentation/transition/ios/new-concepts.md

 ## Conversations

-The Layer SDK V0.8 brings the notion of a ‘Conversation’ front and center.
-Whereas with the early access SDK, messages were sent to a specific LYRAddress, with the latest release, you explicitly create conversation objects and send messages with the context of that conversation.
+The Layer SDK V0.8 brings the notion of a `Conversation` front and center.
+Whereas with the early access SDK, messages were sent to a specific `LYRAddress`, with our new SDK, you explicitly create conversation objects and send messages with the context of that conversation.
 This represents a much more intuitive way to work with ongoing streams of communication between one or many users.

 ## Participants